 Alpaca Training

 People are often surprised when I state alpacas are trainable.
 This year I’ve found our alpacas to be very trainable, especially since most of my training wasn’t done with intent.
-I literally taught our adult alpacas “no ma’am” without even trying to do it, which makes me think I could have trained them for so much more if I was paying better attention.
+I literally taught our adult alpacas “no ma’am” without even trying to do it, which makes me think I could have trained them for so much more if I had paid better attention.

-Overall, I’ve found alpacas to be more trainable then family pets like dogs or cats.
+Overall, I’ve found alpacas to be more trainable than family pets like dogs or cats.
 My assessment of this year’s activity with our alpacas has included the following:

-• Alpaca intelligence varies alpaca by alpaca, just like it does in humans.
+- Alpaca intelligence varies from alpaca to alpaca, just like it does in humans.

-• Alpacas can watch and react to facial expressions of humans.
+- Alpacas can watch and react to the facial expressions of humans.

 Just like humans, alpacas are unique.
 Not all are smart, nice, or agreeable.
 Figuring out the core behavior of an alpaca will help you modify it if needed.